 The design concepts for the tracking system at CEPC are similar to the ones studied for ILC [38, 50], which are required to provide excellent tracking efficiency and precision over a wide range of momenta for charged particles from the interaction point as well as from the decay of secondary particles.
 The tracking system must be built with minimal material to preserve the momentum resolution and being covered hermetically down to the dip angle of $|cos\theta| < 0.992$ from the beam pipe.
 There are two design options for ILC detectors, the large TPC+Silicon detector (ILD) and the compact full-silicon detector (SID), with very different approaches to achieve the same performances.
-The full-silicon and granularity to cope track separation in dense jets and hits from the high luminosity beam related background.
+The full-silicon tracker offers a well known technology that provides excellent space point resolution and granularity to cope track separation in dense jets and hits from the high luminosity beam related background.
 The drawbacks include the relative high materia density within the tracking system, less redundancy, and limited dE/dx measurements.
 Nevertheless, the purpose of this study is to demonstrate that the full-silicon tracking concept is a viable option for CEPC.